 Dive into the most extensive reef system in the world, your chance to view sea turtles and virtually thousands of fish.
 Snorkel or SCUBA dive at the world’s biggest structure made by living organisms.
 (For personal safety, to participate in any SCUBA experience, participants must be free of a number of medical conditions including asthma, heart conditions and sinus conditions; as well not be on certain medications.
 This is enforced by the diving company.
 Please ask about your own circumstances if applicable.)

 Gaze from atop the 1,001′ Sydney Tower.
 Hit up the popular beach towns of Bondi and Manly.
 Take a thrilling once-in-a-lifetime climb up the Sydney Harbour Bridge for stunning views.
 Check out the renowned Sydney Opera House on your guided tour.
 Explore the oldest area of Sydney, the Rocks and the newest, Darling Harbour.
 Tour the site of the 2000 Sydney Olympics.
 Get ready for spins, slides, power-break stops, and fishtails as you jet boat through Sydney Harbour.
 Cheer like a local at a rugby game if there is one in town.
-For those on the 22 day trip, enjoy your farewell banquet – look back on a remarkable adventure through the Land Down Under and the best time of your life!
-For the 27 day program, the incredible action continues…
+Enjoy a farewell banquet to Australia – look back on a remarkable adventure through the Land Down Under and the best time of your life!

-The 22 day Australia program ends with a choice of return flight from Sydney, or choose to continue on our 5 day Hawaiian extension!
+The 22 day Australia program ends with a return flight from Sydney.
+Most of our travelers continue on our 5 day Hawaiian extension for the 27 day program, and the incredible action continues!

 Australia, known for kangaroos, koalas, the Great Barrier Reef, and the Sydney Opera House, is also home to the boomerang, Didgeridoo and an Aboriginal culture with a rich history.
 Some background of this country’s history and culture is invaluable to get the most out of your experience in the Land Down Under.